Douglas, Isle of Man: Governance

 Douglas elects eight members of the House of Keys: two each from four constituencies (Central, East, South and North).
 The House of Keys is the lower house of Tynwald, the Manx parliament.
 The local authority responsible for the running of services is Douglas City Council (formerly Douglas Borough Council), which has 12 elected councillors.
+It is based at Douglas City Hall.

 Transport

 Douglas is the hub of the island's bus network, with frequent services to Port Erin, Peel and Ramsey, as well as various more local bus services.
 The city also has the termini of the two main railway lines on the island: the steam railway to Port Erin and the electric tramway to Ramsey.
 It is also the home of the ferry terminal, from where the Isle of Man Steam Packet Company operates regular services to Heysham and to Liverpool and occasional services to Dublin and to Belfast.

 Media

 The Isle of Man's three main radio stations Manx Radio, Energy FM and 3FM are all based in Douglas.

 Local TV coverage is served by BBC North West Tonight on BBC One and ITV Granada Reports on ITV1.

 The city is served by three local newspapers: the Isle of Man Examiner, the Isle of Man Courier and the Manx Independent.